oto235/oto235/README.md

 - 👋 Hi, I’m @oto235, a doctor of physical therapy getting into data science and data analytics.
-- 👀 I’m interested in population health and wellness and using data to improve those areas.
+- 👀 Population health and fitness fascinate me.
-- 🌱 I’m currently learning python and taking Google Data Analytics through Coursera.
+- 🌱 Currently enrolled in University of Texas' Masters of Science in Data Science (MSDS) program.
 - 💞️ I’m looking to collaborate on health and wellness projects.
 - 📫 How to reach me: oto235@gmail.com